ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For all version dates
 {: #16-december-2025-all-version-dates-beta}

 **Burstable (shared core) instances.** Burstable instances are now generally available.
-The following updates have been made since the 26 August 2025 beta release:
+The following updates were made since the 26 August 2025 beta release:

 - When [creating](/apidocs/vpc-beta#create-instance) or [updating](/apidocs/vpc-beta#update-instance) an instance or when [creating an instance template](/apidocs/vpc-beta#create-instance-template), you can now enable [burstable virtual server instances](/docs/vpc?topic=vpc-burstable-virtual-servers) by setting the `vcpu.percentage` property value to `10`, `25`, or `50`.
 - When [retrieving](/apidocs/vpc-beta#get-instance) and [listing](/apidocs/vpc-beta#list-instances) instances the `vcpu.burst.limit` property is included in the response.
 This property indicates the percentage limit that the instance can burst.